 What are Cloud Regions?

-Cloud customers can also opt to deploy their operations in one region and replicate them across multiple regions worldwide to establish a global presence and minimize network delays in other geographical areas.
+Customers can also opt to deploy their operations in one region and replicate them across multiple regions worldwide to establish a global presence and minimize network delays in other geographical areas.

 Factors to Consider when Choosing a Cloud Region